·

 • Blog Post Idea

-• Notes (general notes you add on the content)
+• Notes (general notes you add to the content)

 • Current Status (options can be “to be written”, “in progress”, “published”, “to be updated”)